(last updated 25 August 2019)

 WEDDING BELLS.
 BEECHER-MOHR.
 A very pretty wedding was celebrated at St Thomas' Church of England, Narrandera, on Saturday 30 June, the contracting parties being Evelyn May, third daughter of Mr and the late Mrs Mohr of Holbrook formerly of Grong Grong, to Arthur W. H. Beecher, eldest son of the late Mr and Mrs A. C. Beecher, of Sandigo, the Rev Archdeacon Rawling officiated.
 The bride, who was given away by her uncle, Mr Victor Wingate, looked charming in a full ankle-length frock of white flat crepe.
 The beatiful veil, which was held in place by a coronet of orange blossom, was kindly lent by Mrs F. Tress of Faithful.
 She carried a bouquet of arum lilies and fern made by Mrs W. Payne of Narrandera.
 The bride was attended by Miss I. beecher, sister of the bridesgroom, as bridesmaid.
 Miss Beecher wore pale pink morocain and carried a bouquet of pretty pink begonias and fern also made by Mrs W. Payne.
 Little Roma Wingate was flowergirl, and she wore a full-length frock of pale green morocain and carried a basket of phlox and fern.
 Mr Arthur Mohr, brother of the bride, was best man.
 Mrs J. Rawling presided at the organ.
 The reception was held at the residence of Mrs Wingate, auntie of the bride, who received the guests in brown morocain, and hat and shoes to match.
 The happy couple were the recipients of many useful presents.
 After the reception, Mr and Mrs Beecher left by car to spend the honeymoon touring.
 The bride's travelling frock was of grey wol-de-chine, and hat and shoes to tone.

 The electoral rolls between 1936 and 1954 show Arthur and Evelyn living at 'Roselea' in Narrandera (Mary-Anne Lattimore tells us that after his father's death in 1931, Arthur also farmed land at Colinrobie).
 They were both still registered at Roselea in 1958 together with a William Raymond Arthur Beecher, grazier.
-The three of them were still registered there in 1963 along with a Zelma Beecher whose address was 'Roselea Colinrobie' (Arthur married Thelma Johnson in the Leeton registration district of NSW in 1958).
-According to the 'Manglesdorf family Tree' on Ancestry.com, Arthur died at Wagga Wagga on 15 May 1977.
+The three of them were still registered there in 1963 and 1968 along with a Zelma Beecher whose address was 'Roselea Colinrobie' (Arthur married Thelma Johnson in the Leeton registration district of NSW in 1958).
+Only Arthur snr and Evelyn were registered at 'Roselea' in 1972.
+According to the 'Manglesdorf family Tree' on Ancestry, Arthur died at Wagga Wagga on 15 May 1977.
 His wife Evelyn had died at Leeton in NSW on 30 September 1975.
 They had at least two children we are aware of: 1) William Raymond Arthur Beecher described above; and 2) a daughter who married Leslie James Eric Mangelsdorf (born at Ardlethan in NSW in 1930 and died at Wagga in 1990) and had four children.

 May and Artie's daughter, Isobel Mary Catherine Beecher was born at Narrandera on 25 April 1912 and married David Maxwell Weeks there in 1936 (see the photo below).
 The wedding was duly reported in the Narrandera Argus as follows: